Investing Insights

 QL Resources (7084.KL): From Seashells in 1977 to a $3.4B Malaysian Protein Platform

-QL Resources started in 1977 when a Malaysian math lecturer collected calcium-rich seashells to sell as chicken feed.
-Today it's a $3.4B agro-food platform producing 1.5 billion protein servings a year.
-We unpack the waste-stream-as-next-business operating model, the FamilyMart halal-kitchen advantage at 2.4x 7-Eleven revenue per store, the Innofood Park 10-year build, and the question worth sitting with: how does the public market price 49 years of founder obsession?
+It started in 1977 when a math lecturer sold calcium-rich seashells as chicken feed.
+Today it's a $3.4B platform making 1.5 billion protein servings a year.
+A waste-stream-as-next-business model, a FamilyMart halal edge, and 49 years of founder obsession.

 ·8 min read